blockchyp/blockchyp-java/README.md

 email to capture email address, phone numbers, customer numbers, and rewards numbers.

-Unlike boolean prompts, which support freeform prompt text, PCI rules restrict free form prompts when text can be entered because you might prompt the user for card numbers or pins - and that would be bad.
+Unlike boolean prompts, which support freeform prompt text, PCI rules restrict free form prompts when text can be entered because you might prompt the user for card numbers or pin codes - and that would be bad.

 ```
         TextPromptRequest request = new TextPromptRequest();